awlFCCamp/code-everyday-app-2/README.md

 ### Environment Variable needed to start the app

-1. server port
+1. PORT
-2. connection string to atlas
+2. MONGO_URI
-3. secret
+3. SECRET

 ### How to run the app